 To get there, make sure to turn into Via dei Mercanti once you get to Piazza Cordusio.
 This street is smaller than the Via Orefici, one of Milan’s main shopping streets, but much more picturesque and ‘Italian’.
 It leads you straight to the Piazza del Duomo where you can see Vittorio Emanuele II on his high horse; and he doesn’t get off it.

-Since lines can be very long, I strongly recommend to make an online reservation, otherwise, you risk spending too much of your precious time in Milan in a queue.
+Since lines can be very long, I strongly recommend making an online reservation, otherwise, you risk spending too much of your precious time in Milan in a queue.

 There are different parts that you can visit and various packages, so you better consult their website.